 Broadway shows and bars aren’t your thing?
 Then why not take this opportunity for a bit of sight-seeing.
 Depending on the season, boat cruises offer night tours for breathtaking views of the Manhattan skyline lit up against the night sky.
 The Top of the Rock Observation Deck at Rockefeller Centre and the Empire State Building are also open late for night time views.
 And of course, Times Square is pretty amazing at night.

-New York City has a ton to offer, and cater’s to everyone’s interests.
+New York City has a ton to offer and cater’s to everyone’s interests.
 A girls trip to New York City is the perfect way to spend a weekend with your best friends.